 - Complete your personal profile:

-The company’s profile together with your’s profile and all the other employee’s profiles build the structure of the company and it represents the brand.
-You need to understand that the person will decide if they want to do business with you or not based on your profile, therefore the leads depend on your profile and your profile should nail the first impression.
+With your profile and all the other employee’s profiles, the company’s profile builds its structure, representing the brand.
+You need to understand that the person will decide if they want to do business with you or not based on your profile; therefore, the leads depend on your profile, and your profile should nail the first impression.

 Here are some tips: